zhoujingfan/tinymce-docs/plugins/image.md

 {% include pardot-px-moxiemanager.html %}

-This plugin enables the user to insert an image into TinyMCE's editable area.
-The plugin also adds a toolbar button and an `Insert/edit image` menu item under the `Insert` menu.
+The Image plugin enables the user to insert an image into TinyMCE's editable area.
+The plugin adds a toolbar button and an `Insert/edit image` menu item under the `Insert` menu.

 **Type:** `String`